openeyes/Docker/README.md

 * A PHP7.3 version of the openeyes container (on port 7777)

 This demonstrates how 2 instances can connect to the same database and use the same code files.
 It also allows dual PHP version testing, while we migrate to PHP7.

+# Adding certificate for Single-Sign-On
+It is required to import the Okta certificate to Identity Provider.
+The certificate to be used for Single-Sign-On can be obtained from the Okta portal by following the steps below:

+`
+Go to Okta Admin Home Page -> Applications -> Your Apps(SAML) -> General -> SAML Settings -> Edit -> Configure SAML
+-> Click "Download Okta Certificate" on the right side.
+`

+Rename the file from okta.cert to sso.cert and put it in the Docker/web Folder Run `docker-compose up`, then the certificate will exist in the docker secret.